Kangaroo-Court/README/README.md

 AI tools are employed within Kangaroo Court to enhance decision-making processes.
 AIs can be used to analyze claim-related data, identify patterns, and provide insights to support the arguments presented by the prosecution and defense.
 These AI-driven tools assist human actors in formulating stronger cases, improving the efficiency and accuracy of the overall adjudication process.

 By combining smart contracts, oracles, a front-end framework like Next.js, and AI tools, Kangaroo Court achieves a powerful and comprehensive platform.
 The smart contracts provide the foundation for the legal processes, while oracles ensure the accuracy and reliability of external data.
 The front-end framework enhances user interaction and accessibility, while AI tools augment decision-making capabilities.
 Together, these components create a robust ecosystem that promotes fair and efficient conflict resolution between AIs and Oracle smart contracts, while engaging users through the prediction market and incentivized participation.

+## Forward Plans
+    We would be thrilled if this became a project that continues onward to be the standard for such things.
+If that comes into the winds we would build the remaning fuctions mentioned above as well as a well formulated RESTful API with documentation to spec for the entire protocol.